 - Math/Quantitative Reasoning requirement

 - Improving Human Relations course

-Students must have an overall cumulative “C” (2.0) grade point average for all work applied toward meeting degree requirements.
+- Students must have a cumulative “C” (2.0) grade point average for all work applied toward meeting degree requirements

 NDP-305.
 Introduction To Library Research And Information Fluency.
 1 Hour.